PLANNING FOR LONG-TERM CARE – MEDICAID PLANNING

 resource – anything that you own

-spousal refusal – the statement signed by the spouse of a Medicaid applicant, refusing to make the spouse’s assets and income available for the care of the applicant, in order that the applicant not be disqualified by the spouse’s assets and income
+spousal refusal – the statement signed by the spouse of a Medicaid applicant, refusing to make the spouse’s assets available for the care of the applicant, in order that the applicant not be disqualified by the spouse’s assets

 supplemental needs trust (“SNT”) – a trust that is structured so that the assets therein are exempt assets.
 A SNT can be a third-party trust, established with the funds of someone other than the beneficiary, or a first-party trust, established with the beneficiary’s own funds if they are contributed to the trust when the beneficiary is under the age of 65.

 transfer – the gifting away of a resource

 The terms defined on this page relate to guardianships of adults other than developmentally disabled persons.

 annual report – the report that a guardian must file in May of each year with the court, setting forth the circumstances of the incapacitated person and rendering an account of the guardian’s financial transactions in the previous calendar year

 commission – the document of court appointment of a guardian